apache/opendal/bindings/java/README.md

 ## Build and test

-Following the command below to build `opendaljni` and run the tests:
+Following the command below to build `opendal-java` and run the tests:

 ```shell
 mvn clean verify